devel0x/electronero/README.md

 ### Future Token Improvements
 Tokens can now be burned or minted as needed.
 Future updates may extend the token system with additional governance features.

+### New Features
+Electronero now supports Semi-Fungible Tokens (SFTs) similar to ERC‑1155.
+Wallet and RPC commands allow creating an SFT contract with a base URI, minting individual token IDs, and transferring or approving specific IDs.
+Each SFT keeps metadata under its URI so `sft_uri <address> <id>` returns `<uri>/<id>.json`.
+SFT data is stored in `~/.bitelectronero/sfts.bin` and synchronized via the network.

+### Future SFT Improvements
+Upcoming releases will expand SFT functionality with on-chain marketplaces and richer metadata schemas.